 3. By law not all buses are required to have safety belts.

-Grunbus - All our vehicle are fitted with safety belts for passenger safety.
+Grunbus - All our vehicles are fitted with safety belts for passenger safety.

 4. By law all passenger buses must have a valid licence an operators disc and road transport permit.

-Grunbus - All our buses have valet licence's, operating discs and road transport permit. - All our buses undergo a COF (Certificate Of Fitness) every 6 months at a registered road worthy center.
+Grunbus - All our buses have valid licence's, operating discs and road transport permit. - All our buses undergo a COF (Certificate Of Fitness) every 6 months at a registered road worthy centre.

-5. By law all drivers conveying passengers must be in possession of a valid drivers license and PDP (Professional Drivers Permeate)
+5. By law all drivers conveying passengers must be in possession of a valid drivers license and PrDP (Professional Drivers Permit)

-Grunbus - All our drivers have valid licenses and PDP’s copies and proof is kept at head office and available at any time.
+Grunbus - All our drivers have valid licenses and PrDP’s copies and proof is kept at head office and available at any time.